The Tale of the Man That Turned 30

 Frankly, if you’re in a relationship there’s no good reason to have grindr or any other dating app on your phone anyway.
 An app like that on either partner’s phone is a very bad sign!

-So if you want the relationship to be open then at least wait 6 months to a year minimum.
-A partner asking to open a relationship after just a few weeks has already decided that he can do better than you but wants to keep you as an option on the table.
+If you want the relationship to be open then at least wait 6 months to make sure you know each other well first.
+If your partner is asking to open a relationship after just a few weeks it could be because he’s already decided that he can do better than you but wants to keep you as an option on the table.
 Sorry…

 “Why don’t you do it like he does?”